 There Council has identified certain Environmental Protection lands as a priority for acquisition, as described in Section 7.4.2 10.15.
 The Township encourages the cooperation through partnerships, trusts and environmental easements, the preservation, acquisition and protection of such lands for ecological purposes.
 However, there is no public obligation either to redesignate or to purchase land if it includes a natural heritage feature that this Plan intends be conserved., or if there is an existing or potential natural hazard that affects the area.

-j) Applications to redesignate lands within an the Environmental Protection category designation that include a natural heritage feature or area must be accompanied by an Environmental Impact Assessment (EIA).
-The EIA must be deemed satisfactory by the Conservation Authority and the Township, as well as by the Ministry of Natural Resources and Forestry for any evaluation or boundary changes for wetlands, ANSI’s, or for habitat of endangered species and threatened species.
+j) Applications to re-designate lands within an the Environmental Protection category designation that include a natural heritage feature or area must be accompanied by an Environmental Impact Assessment (EIA).
+The EIA must be deemed satisfactory by the Conservation Authority, where the Conservation Authority is the peer reviewer of such studies, and the Township, as well as by the Ministry of Natural Resources and Forestry for any evaluation or boundary changes for wetlands, ANSI’s, or for habitat of endangered species and threatened species.

 The purpose of an EIA is to: